Korea's richest man hit with second family lawsuit

 Lee is chairman of Samsung Electronics with a fortune estimated at $9.3 billion by Forbes magazine.

-His elder sister, Lee Sook-hee, is demanding that he return assets worth about 190 billion won ($168.27 million), some shares in Samsung Life Insurance and Samsung Electronics as well as cash that she says were rightfully her inheritance from her father, a spokesman for the court told Reuters.
+His elder sister, Lee Sook-hee, is demanding that he return assets worth about 190 billion won, some shares in Samsung Life Insurance and Samsung Electronics as well as cash that she says were rightfully her inheritance from her father, a spokesman for the court told Reuters.

 The law firm representing the sister, Hwawoo, confirmed the suit but declined to comment further.